Speak e-Commerce and enter: A glossary of key terms – Part 1

 4. UX/UI

-UX/UI is the perfect match made in e-commerce heaven.
+A double entry in our eCommerce glossary, UX/UI is the perfect match made in e-commerce heaven.
 UX stands for User Experience, while UI stands for User Interface.
 Together, they form a powerful duo that can make or break your e-commerce website

 UI (User Interface) refers to the way a user interacts with a digital product or service.
 It includes elements such as typography, colors, images and layout of elements.
 It is responsible for the clarity and accessibility of a digital product, and should be designed with the target audience in mind.